Florida Boys

 The Florida Boys were a male vocal quartet in Southern gospel music.
-The group was founded in 1946 by J. G. Whitfield.
+The group was founded in 1947 by J. G. Whitfield.
 Originally named The Gospel Melody Quartet, the group was renamed in 1954.
 From the 1950s until 2007, the group was led by Les Beasley as lead/guitar, Glen Allred as baritone, and Derrell Stewart at piano, and featured many notable tenors and basses.
 In 1999, the Florida Boys were inducted into the Gospel Music Hall of Fame.
 The group, led by Charlie Waller in its later years, officially retired in 2016.

 History

 Roy Howard, the group's original lead singer, had a heart attack in 1951 and died shortly thereafter.
 Doyle Wiggins sang lead for about a year.
 When he left in 1953, he was replaced by Les Beasley.
 Beasley remained at the lead position through 1999, when he stepped aside and hired Josh Garner to fill the position.
 Beasley continued to play bass guitar and act as the group's master of ceremonies.

-Glen Allred joined as baritone in 1952; Derrell Stewart became the group's pianist in 1956.
-Allred, Stewart, and Beasley remained at their respective positions for over four decades.
+Glen Allred joined as baritone in 1952 Glen had started his career with the Oak Ridge Quartet who later became the Oak Ridge Boys.
+Glen played guitar for the group and also filled in as baritone when Joe Allred (no relation) was not with the group.; Derrell Stewart became the group's pianist in 1956, Derrell had played with the Dixie Rhythm Quartet prior to joining the Florida Boys.
+Allred, Stewart, and Beasley remained at their respective positions for over four decades and co-owned the group.
 During this time, various tenors and basses sang with the group.
-Billy Todd joined the group as bass singer in the late 1950s, and stayed with the group until 1972.
+Billy Todd joined the group as bass singer in the 1958, and stayed with the group until 1972.
 He was replaced by Buddy Liles, who had sung with The Orrell Quartet, The Rhythm Masters Quartet, The Landmark Quartet, and The Rebels Quartet.
 Liles stayed with the group for over two decades.

 The Florida Boys had a nationally syndicated television show, The Gospel Singing Jubilee.